elinck/elinck.github.io/research.md

 layout: default
 ---

-I'm an evolutionary biologist and ecologist.
+I'm an integrative evolutionary biologist and ecologist.
 Most of what I work on has something to do with *biogeography*, broadly defined: the study of why species live where they do.
 I like thinking about species ranges because they link the historical processes of speciation and population divergence with the way organisms interact with their environments today—and have a lot to say about their future on a warming planet.

 ![](images/conceptual_figure-01.png)